 Tweezers are a great tool to keep handy — whether you’re desperately plucking, placing, or popping.
 And yes, tweezers have many other purposes than just grooming brows, but grooming is the last thing we’ll be doing if our tweezers become dull.

 Fortunately, in some cases you don’t need to replace your old pair of tweezers.
 Instead, you can learn how to sharpen tweezers with various common household items.

 1. How to Sharpen Tweezers with a Nail File

-Repeat this step until your old tweezers are as good as new.
-This will probably be about 3-4 times.
-Then, run the tweezers under some running water to get rid of the metal shavings or grit.
-You should run your fingers along the length of the tweezers, both outside and inside, to ensure they are clean.
+Lastly, run your newly sharpened tweezers under hot water to get rid of any metal shavings or grit.
+You should run your fingers along the length of the tweezers, both inside and out, to ensure they’re thoroughly cleaned.

-For maintenance, you’ll need to wipe the tweezers with some rubbing alcohol to reduce the risk of infection after getting them re-sharpened.
+For maintenance, wipe with some rubbing alcohol to reduce the risk of infection after getting them re-sharpened.

 2. How to Sharpen Tweezers with Sandpaper

 In case you don’t have any nail files lying around, another way to sharpen tweezers is by using sandpaper — a coarse enough sandpaper will really get the job done.

 Fold the sandpaper across a smooth material, like a piece of metal, while keeping the textured side facing outwards.
 Next, place the tips of your tweezers along the sandpaper and sharpen by pulling the tweezers across several times.